mnot/I-D/best/draft.md

 HTTP messages often pass through several systems -- clients, intermediaries, servers, and subsystems of each -- that parse and process their header and trailer fields.
 This repeated parsing (and often re-serialisation) adds latency and consumes CPU, energy, and other resources.

 Structured Headers for HTTP {{!I-D.ietf-httpbis-header-structure}} offers a set of data types that new headers can combine to express their semantics.
-This specification defines a binary serialisation of these types that is more efficient to process, along with a negotiation mechanism for its use in HTTP/2.
+This specification defines a binary serialisation of those types that is more efficient to process, along with a negotiation mechanism for its use in HTTP/2; specifically, in HPACK Literal Header Field Representations {{!RFC7541}}.

 It also defines how to use Structured Headers for many existing headers -- thereby "backporting" them -- when supported by two peers.

-The goals of this specification are to reduce parsing overhead and associated costs.
-It may also result in a more efficient wire format in some cases, but that is not a primary goal.
-An additional goal is to enable future work on more efficient header compression mechanisms.
+The primary goal of this specification are to reduce parsing overhead and associated costs, as compared to the textual representation of Structured Headers.
+A secondary goal is a smaller wire format, but that is not always met.
+An additional goal is to enable future work on more granular header compression mechanisms.

 {{types}} defines binary serialisations of Structured Headers types. {{negotiate}} shows how to negotiate their use in a HTTP/2 connection. {{backport}} shows how to use Structured Headers types with already defined header fields.